 What is GENCODE?

 GENCODE is a sub-project of the ENCylcopedia Of DNA Elements (ENCODE) project.
-The aim of GENCODE is to annotate all evidence-based gene features (genes, transcripts, coding sequences, etc) in the entire human genome at a high accuracy.
+The aim of GENCODE is to annotate all evidence-based gene features (genes, transcripts, coding sequences, etc) in the entire human and mouse genomes at a high accuracy.
 The result will be a set of annotations including all protein-coding loci with alternatively transcribed variants, non-coding loci with transcript evidence and pseudogenes.
 The process to create this annotation involves manual curation, different computational analysis and targeted experimental approaches.
 Putative loci can be verified by wet-lab experiments and computational predictions are analysed manually.
-The Ensembl human gene set is a merge of Havana's manual annotation with Ensembl's automatic annotation, and it is this merged gene set that we provide to GENCODE.
-The default human gene set in the Ensembl browser is therefore also the current version of GENCODE.
+The Ensembl human and mouse gene sets are a merge of Havana's manual annotation with Ensembl's automatic annotation.
+It is this merged gene set that we provide to GENCODE.
+The default human and mouse gene sets in the Ensembl browser is therefore also the current version of GENCODE.
 More information can be found at the GENCODE website.